telerik/fiddler-docs/knowledge-base/FiddlerScript/AddColumns.md

 The AddBoundColumn method
 -------------------------

 Alternatively, you can call the **AddBoundColumn()** method.
 The first parameter is the name with which the column should be named, and the second parameter is the default width of the column.
-The third parameter is either a Fiddler Session Flag string, an @-prefixed-header name, or a JavaScript function that returns a string.
+The third parameter is either a Fiddler Classic Session Flag string, an @-prefixed-header name, or a JavaScript function that returns a string.

 		static function Main()
 		{